Skip to Content

 Best Christmas markets in Bruges sausage stand

 Depending on the time of year you visit, this can vary.
-Jeans, a cute top, some Keds for walking all day, and a light jacket are a good idea during the spring through autumn months.
+Jeans, a cute top, some white tennis shoes for walking all day, and a light jacket are a good idea during the spring through autumn months.
 The summer does have warmer days, but the evenings can be chilly.

 In the winter, I recommend these really cute sweaters that I wore with jeans, cute boots, and a heavy coat.
 Plus, a scarf and gloves are essential for chilly days too.